auth0/docs/articles/auth0-hooks/cli/enable-disable.md

 For each extensibility point, you may have either no associated Hooks enabled or **one** associated Hook enabled.

 By default, the Auth0 CLI creates new Hooks in a disabled state.
-The following command will enable your Hook:

 ### Enable Your Hook